BumbleB2na/smarter-tv/README.md

 * section for keeping note of links to things you'd like to watch later * this saves to HTML localstorage so the watch later list will: a) be cleared if you clear your browser cache, and b) be contained within your browser or chrome browsing profile

 # Customizing: adding a new card
-1. Find a logo for a website that you'd like to add and add it to the /img folder.
+1. find a logo for a website that you'd like to add and add it to the /img folder.
-2. Duplicate the html for a card that is similar to one you want to create.
+2. duplicate the html for a card that is similar to one you want to create.
-3. Customize the logo img and href to point to the website's logo and website URL.
+3. customize the logo img and href to point to the website's logo and website URL.
 Optionally add additional links below the logo.
-4. Pay attention to the classnames in the card will affect the card's visibility depending on which filter buttons are selected
+4. pay attention to the classnames in the card will affect the card's visibility depending on which filter buttons are selected

 # Tech notes
 * used a version of Html5Boilerplate.com from early 2016.